microsoft/azure-pipelines-task-lib/powershell/Docs/FullHelp/Get-VstsVssHttpClient.md

         scope selected in the build/release definition (either the project collection build/release service identity, or the project build/release service identity).

+        # .PARAMETER WebProxy
+        # WebProxy to use when intializing the HTTP client.
+If not specified, the default uses the proxy
+        configuration agent current has.

         Required?                    false
         Position?
 2
         Default value